Which Adhesive Should I Choose For My Print Films?

-When it comes to print media, one of the most common questions we hear is: “Which adhesive should I choose for my print films?”
+When it comes to print media, one of the most common questions we hear is: “Which adhesive should I use?”

 It’s a great question, because the adhesive you choose can make or break the success of your job.
 The right choice keeps graphics looking professional, secure, and easy to remove when needed.
 The wrong one?
 Peeling edges, residue, or a tough removal job later on.